-At the Secular Student Alliance we want to work with educators to help provide a safe and welcoming environment for nontheistic students.
-Helping faculty and administrators to protect the rights of the atheist and agnostic students in their systems is an enormous part of what we do.
-To that end we have produced a host of helpful tips and literature that we are happy to provide at no cost.
+At the Secular Student Alliance we work with educators to help provide a safe and welcoming environment for nontheistic students.
+Helping faculty and administrators to protect the rights of the atheist and agnostic students is an enormous part of what we do.
+To that end we have produced a host of helpful tips and literature that we gladly provide at no cost!

 Resources for Starting & Supporting Student Groups

 The Secular Student Alliance is happy to assist students in forming a nontheist group at your school.
 This can serve as a community for students who feel they must hide this aspect of their identity in other social settings, and provides a "safe haven" for students who may face harassment or social difficulties due to their beliefs.
-Students can search for groups already active in their area or Request a Starting Packet.
-In addition to other resources, our Group Services section has a digital copy of the Group Running Guide which details all sorts of topics that affect student groups.
-Many student groups all around you have already gotten started, so you'll likely have neighbors to interact with during this process.
+Students can search for groups already active in their area or Request a Group Starting Packet.
+In addition to other resources, our Group Services section includes a digital copy of the Group Running Guide, which details all sorts of topics that affect student groups.
+Many groups have already gotten started, so you'll likely have neighbors to interact with during this process!

-We also have a brochure for educators available.
-To request our printed, full-color brochure "Nontheistic Students in Your School" for your school, click here.
-If you'd like to just print them yourselves, you can download our brochure as a printable, black-and-white PDF document by clicking here.
-You can also download a full-color version here.
+We also have a brochure for educators.
+To request our printed, full-color brochure "Nontheistic Students in Your School," click here.
+If you'd like to print them yourselves, you can download a printable, black-and-white PDF version here.
+You can also download a printable, full-color version here.

 Many administrators are aware of nontheistic students and want to accommodate their needs, but aren't sure where to start.
-A list of recommendations and further resources are available at our page Accommodating Secular Students.
+A list of recommendations and further resources is available on our page Accommodating Secular Students.

 Starting in 2011, a tremendous amount of attention has been paid one of the biggest challenges facing high school students who are attempting to organize: obstruction from administrators.
 This has been noted by several outlets from the Southern Poverty Law Center to USA Today, and the conclusion is always the same: the law is on our side!

-The SSA has several experts on its Advisory Board, including former high school activists, high school educators and attorneys, all of whom have experience with regard to the legal problems that can arise when secular students attempt to form school groups.
-They have agreed to lend their time and expertise with these matters.
-If you need help at your school, contact us for help.
+The SSA has several experts on its Advisory Board, including former high school activists, high school educators, and attorneys, all of whom have experience regarding the legal problems that can arise when secular students attempt to form school groups.
+They lend their time and expertise to these matters.
+If you need help at your school, contact us!

-If you suspect that your school is in violation of the separation of church and state, or if they are stonewalling your group from forming, or that your school is in some other way in violation of the law, we have set up a page full of tips on how to proceed.
-We also have a form you can use to apprise us of the situation so we can get involved and try to get it fixed.
+If you suspect that your school is violating the separation of church and state, if they are stonewalling your secular student group from forming, or in some other way in violation of the law, we have tips on how to proceed.
+We also have a form to request legal assistance you can use to notify us.

 SSA Directory of Secular Organizations